solita/solita.github.com/_posts/2020-12-21--kinesis-streams-part-2.md

 Though _Lambda_ is a service that can scale massively, concurrent Lambda executions is a [limited resource](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
 By default, you can only have up to **1 000 concurrent Lambda executions** in the same region for one account.
 And though it’s a "soft limit" that you can increase by contacting AWS support, there still is going to be a limit.
 And once that limit is reached, all the new Lambda executions in the same account **will be throttled**.

 We have learned by now that in the case of _Lambda_ as a stream consumer, with just a single consumer application there might be up to 10 times as many concurrent Lambda executions as we have shards in our stream.
-Imagine having a stream with 100 shards and a parallelization factor of 10, and you get yourself 1 000 Lambda executions reading from your stream at all times.
+Imagine having a stream with 100 shards and a parallelization factor of 10, and you get 1 000 Lambda executions reading from your stream at all times.
 This means that some of your other, possibly business-critical Lambda functions might stop working because your stream consumer takes up all of the Lambda "budget" for the account/region.

 ## A very special window

-To finally close our _Lambda_ chapter, there is one more trick the _ESM_ has under its sleeve the I wanted to share with you.
+To finally close our _Lambda_ chapter, there is one more trick the _ESM_ has under its sleeve that I want to share with you.
 Though it is just another configuration, not unlike the parallelization factor, for instance, this one is quite different in nature.
 It is called a **tumbling window**.

 Tumbling windows are simply consecutive time intervals of a fixed length that do not overlap.
 Each window has a clear start and end time.
 Each record in each shard will end up in **exactly one** such tumbling window, based on its value of _approximateArrivalTimestamp_.